-We have discussed the many use differences between tent structures and fabric structures that affect how, where and how long they are in use.
+We have discussed the many differences between tent structures and fabric structures that affect how they can be used, where, and how long.
 Tent structures tend to be best for short term use.
 Because of their structural design, tents may not be able to handle the stresses of different site conditions.
-If shelter or work space is needed longer term, months or years, then a tent may be inappropriate for that application.
-Because of their highly engineered structural integrity and durable materials, tension fabric structures are better suited to long-term or more demanding situations.
+If a shelter or workspace is needed for months or years, then a tent may be inappropriate for that application.
+Because of their highly engineered structural integrity and durable materials, tension fabric membrane systems are better suited to a demanding long-term demanding situation.

-When selecting the appropriate product, both the client and the vendor should carefully assess the situation and make sure they have the right structure for the application.
+When selecting the appropriate product, both the client and the vendor should carefully assess the situation and make sure they have the right structure for their needs.
 Here are some features to look for.

-Structural Differences between Tents and Tension Fabric Structures.
+Structural Differences between Tents and Tensile Architecture Fabric Buildings

 - Horizontal Tensioning – A Tension Fabric Structure (TFS) uses horizontal tensioning to create a structure with integrity similar to that of a traditional steel and concrete building.
-With horizontal tensioning, fabric is fed into the aluminum beams of the structure’s frame, and a hydraulic ram using 10,000lbs of pressure tensions the fabric, while the horizontal frame locks the aluminum arches into place.
-This process incorporates the strength of the fabric into the overall strength of the structure, not just using the material as a cover as is the normal use of fabric in a tent.
+With horizontal tensioning, fabric is fed into the aluminum beams of the frame.
+A hydraulic ram using 10,000lbs of pressure tensions the fabric while the horizontal frame locks the arches into place.
+This process incorporates the strength of our PVC coated polyester fabric into the overall strength of the structure, not just using the material as a cover as is the normal use of fabric in a tent.
 In contrast, tents do not horizontally tension or use the fabric to enhance the strength of the design.

-- Extruded aluminum beam – both structures may use this feature.
-The TFS has a larger beam when comparing similar size structure, making the structure stronger.
-The TFS generally will have larger bolts, larger cross sections, larger cables, etc. which provide a sturdy frame over which the fabric is tensioned for added strength and resistance.
+- Extruded Aluminum Beam – Both structures may use this feature, but The TFS has larger beams when compared to a similarly sized tent, making the TFS stronger.
+The tension fabric building generally will have larger bolts, cross sections, cables, etc. which provide a sturdy frame over which the fabric is tensioned for added strength and resistance.

-- Bolted Connections – TFS uses bolted connections to attach the building’s frame components together, locking them securely in place.
+- Bolted Connections – Tension membrane structures use bolted connections to attach the building’s frame components together, locking them securely in place.
 A tent system uses hinged connections to secure the structure.
-Hinged connections mean a looser frame that is not as strong, rattles in the wind and is prone to leaking.
+Hinged connections create a looser frame that is weaker, rattles in the wind, and is prone to leaking.

-- Curved vs. Straight Legs – TFS uses curved legs which add additional strength to the design and eliminates the horizontal eave which is present with straight leg tents.
-Curved legs and the curved profile they help provide also help the TFS to tolerate wind and rain as well as improve snowshed.
+- Curved vs. Straight Legs – A TFS uses legs which add additional strength to the design and eliminates the horizontal eave present in straight leg tents.
+Curved supports and the bowed profile they provide also help the TFS to resist wind and rain and improve snowshed.

 Fabric Structure Engineering and Design Make a Difference

 How does a tent hold up in strong winds?
-Some tent vendor engineering reports state their tent can meet 100 mph wind loads.
-But, tents are not engineered for the long-term stresses of multiple weather events and may not be able to consistently meet such a standard for long.
+Some tent vendors have put out engineering reports stating their tent can meet 100 mph wind loads.
+However, tents are not engineered for the long-term stresses of multiple weather events and may not be able to consistently meet such standards for long periods.

 Engineering for Strength and Durability

-Many factors can affect the engineering of tents and tension fabric structures.
-One key engineering factor is MRI, or mean recurrence interval, which is a calculation that determines the wind load a building can withstand over a period of time.
-If the structure is needed for only a few days, the chance of a weather event is much lower than for longer periods.
-In that case, the possibility of weather-related structural failure, and accompanying risk and safety issues, are greatly reduced.
-This is why a tent company may say it meets high wind loads comparable to a fabric structure but over a longer period of time the wind load capacity would be greatly reduced.
+The engineering of tension fabric structures grants them more durability than tent structures.
+One key engineering factor is MRI, or mean recurrence interval, which calculates the wind load a building can withstand over a given period of time.
+If the structure is needed for only a few days, the chance of a difficult weather event occurring is much lower.
+In that case, the possibility of weather-related structural failure and accompanying risk and safety issues are greatly reduced.
+This is how a tent company can say it meets high wind loads comparable to a fabric structure.
+However, over a longer period of time, the wind load capacity would be greatly reduced.

-Other key factors are occupancy, that is, what the building is being used for, and category, what type of setting the building is located in.
+Other key factors are occupancy(what the building is being used for) and category(what type of setting the building is located in).

 Generic or Custom Project Engineering

-Tents are rented out repeatedly by event companies, so the engineering is typically going to be a generic configuration and installation package that fits general use and assumes only a few days of use.
-This generic engineering approach means a tent can fail if stressed outside that generic situation, such as a storm event.
+Tents are rented out repeatedly by event companies, so the engineering typically consists of a generic configuration and installation package that fits general use for a few days.
+This generic engineering approach means a tent can fail if stressed outside that situation, such as a storm event.

-In contrast, a tension fabric structure engineering packages is compiled specifically to meet the site and use requirements of each project, including building code, MRI, occupancy and category.
-The TFS is designed and installed to withstand the stresses of the site and local weather for the duration of the installation.
+In contrast, tensile membrane engineering packages are compiled specifically to meet the site and use requirements of each project, including building codes, MRI, occupancy, and category.
+The TFS is designed and installed to withstand the stresses of the site and local weather for its duration.

 How to Know if it’s a Tent or a Tension Fabric Structure